bryanrtboy/MemeMaker/README.md

 This example scene is set to run at 512px X 512px and expects 512px images to make pixel perfect Memes.
 This can be change to whatever dimension you want by changing the Preview area and Canvas Scaler component.

 When using a background palette, make sure it's import setting is set to Read/write in Unity.

+## Photoshop and Unity Importing

+Open the MemesLayers.psd example to see how the layers are created and organized.
+To export all the layers:
+ 1. Make All the layers visible
+ 2. Use File>Export>Layers To Files with the export all visible option checked and use the transparent .png format
+ 3. Export the base layer and background separately
+ 4. Drag all of your parts into the folders
+ 5. In Unity, make sure they are imported as Default Textures (not Sprites) and check the Alpha is Transparent option